-Sub - Principle How Sefton Council Achieves the Principle Defining Outcomes The council is committed to community engagement and involvement and this has been demonstrated as part of the Imagine Sefton 2030 consultation exercise.
+Sub - Principle How Sefton Council Achieves the Principle Defining Outcomes ♦ The council is committed to community engagement and involvement.
 Sustainable economic, social and environmental benefits.
-The Council has a clear vision for the future as set out in Imagine Sefton 2030 which takes into account all relevant economic, social and environmental factors.
-The Council's Framework for Change has been developed to achieve financial sustainability, to ensure services align with the core purpose and that the Council works with partners to achieve better outcomes. ♦ The Council has a structured Budget and Treasury Management process in place.
+The Council has a clear vision for the future as set out in Imagine Sefton 2030 and Framework for Change Programme which takes into account all relevant economic, social and environmental factors.
+The Framework for Change has been developed to achieve financial sustainability, to ensure services align with the core purpose and that the Council works with partners to achieve better outcomes. ♦ The Council has structured Budget and Treasury Management processes in place.